The Importance of Service Recovery Cannot Be Overstated

-- Mail letters to patients who do not follow-up and cannot be reached by phone.
+- Mail letters to patients who do not follow up and cannot be reached by EHR message, email, or phone.
 File this documentation in the medical record.

 - Utilize the test-tracking capability through electronic health records.

-- Ensure all results of tests, consults and referrals were reviewed and put it in writing.
+- Ensure all results of tests, consults and referrals were reviewed and recorded.